NexusMC-Development-Team/.github/profile/readme.md

 # Who are we?
-We are the development group of then Minecraft Server Network NexusMC.
+We are the development group of then Minecraft Server Network TotemPvP/NexusMC.